shaz13/shaz13/README.md

 ### Hi there, I am Shahebaz 👋

-@shaz13

-I work at @societe-generale as Associate Data Scientist 👨‍💻
+I work at [Societe-generale](https://github.com/societe-generale) as Associate Data Scientist 👨‍💻

 - 🔭 I’m currently working on verifications, trust, safety and compliance use cases for Europe Union and Africa 🌍
 - 🌱 I’m currently learning french